wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 When I presented this prototype to the BBC News technical teams, the responses were mostly along the lines of _"why isn't the core experience already like that?"_.
 I may be trivialising it slightly, but I think that the answer to that question is pretty simple: feature creep, and a lack of monitoring.

 I cannot stress enough how important monitoring is for performance.
-The BBC's lack of performance monitoring is probably one of the biggest reasons behind the deteriation of the BBC News core experience.
+The BBC's lack of performance monitoring is probably one of the biggest reasons behind the deterioration of the BBC News core experience.
 Good monitoring enables realistic performance budgets, which in turn enables automated warnings when performance budgets are broken.

 Today the BBC uses [SpeedCurve](https://speedcurve.com/) to run over 22,000 performance tests each month.
 These tests notify us when we approach our performance budgets, and allow us to address problems before they become a serious concern.